ligurio/swebok-v3/8_software_engineering_process.md

 Cause Analysis in the Engineering Foundations KA).
 In addition, various statistical techniques can be used that range from calculation of medians and means to multivariate analysis methods (see Statistical Analysis in the Engineering Foundations KA).
-Data collected using quantitative process mea- surement techniques can also be used as inputs to simulation models (see Modeling, Prototyping, and Simulation in the Engineering Foundations KA);
+Data collected using quantitative process measurement techniques can also be used as inputs to simulation models (see Modeling, Prototyping, and Simulation in the Engineering Foundations KA);
 these models can be used to assess the impact of various approaches to software process improvement.